 Builder's Risk

 Builder’s risk insurance, also known as course of construction insurance, is a specialized type of property insurance that helps protect buildings under construction.
-It’s essential in helping protect construction projects, but can be complex and often misunderstood.
+It’s essential in helping to protect construction projects, but can be complex and often misunderstood.
 However, having a properly structured builder’s risk insurance policy can be crucial.
 In fact, it will serve as the backbone of a successful risk management program.

-Who Needs Builder's Risk Coverage
+Who Needs Builder's Risk Coverage?

 - General contractor